Tigers vs. Orioles Player Props Betting Odds

 Mullins Stats

-- Mullins has picked up at least one hit in three games in a row.
-In his last five games he is batting .313 with a double, a home run, two walks and five RBI.
+- Mullins has recorded at least one hit in four straight games.
+In his last five games he is hitting .333 with a double, a triple, a home run, two walks and six RBI.

 Mullins Recent Games